Skip to main content Skip to main navigation Skip to search

 • reduced inspections and associated fees

-• it can be used in conjunction with the approved arrangement class 19.2 automatic entry processing for commodities (AEPCOMM).
+• it can be used in conjunction with approved arrangement class 19.2.

 Eligible commodities

-The following table lists eligible commodities under the HCI scheme.
+The following table lists eligible commodities under HCI.
 Further commodities will be added to the scheme in future system releases.

-Instances where eligible commodities will not process under the HCI rules include when:
+Instances where eligible commodities will be excluded from HCI include when:

 • an Automatic Entry Processing (AEP) error has occurred on the entry

-• NCCC concerns, other than rural, are declared.
+• approved arrangement class 19.1 concerns, other than rural, are declared.

 HCI directions

-Once an importer has qualified for the HCI scheme, directions will automatically be applied in the Agriculture Import Management System (AIMS).
+Once an importer has qualified for HCI, directions will automatically be applied in the Agriculture Import Management System (AIMS).
 The following table details HCI specific directions.

 Direction typeWhen the direction is applied

-Documentation – HCI documentationWhen eligible commodities require a documentation assessment under the HCI scheme.
+Documentation – HCI documentationWhen eligible commodities require a documentation assessment under HCI.

-Inspection – HCI inspectionWhen eligible commodities require inspection under the HCI scheme.
+Inspection – HCI inspectionWhen eligible commodities require inspection under HCI.

-Inspection – HCI Inspection – Secure Seals IntactWhen eligible goods require a secure seals intact inspection under the HCI scheme.
+Inspection – HCI Inspection – Secure Seals IntactWhen eligible goods require a secure seals intact inspection under HCI.

 Final directives – Finalised and releasedWhen eligible commodities have been released from biosecurity control.
-The direction comments will state the goods have been released under the HCI scheme.
+The direction comments will state the goods have been released under HCI.

 Compliance model

-The following table details qualification numbers and how compliance will be monitored under the HCI scheme.
+Compliance rates for each commodity are established by the biosecurity risk of the commodity.
+HCI provides for reduced inspections below the standard rate established by the biosecurity risk.
+The following table details qualification numbers and how compliance will be monitored under the scheme.

 Commodity groupReview levelInspection rateCriteria to progress to next level